pezi/dart_periphery/README.md

 **Support for Multiple Streams**: Enables handling of multiple data streams simultaneously.

-The project is currently still beta, and development is ongoing.
+The project is currently still beta and development is ongoing.

 ## Tested SoC hardware